 We stayed at the Old Town Inn just off Highway 101 and it was great for our family of four.
 It was clean and quiet and located right next to the Old Town area and riverfront.
 Really, staying someplace small and unique made for a different travel experience and it felt good to support a small business.

 Tip: the Oregon Coast, including Florence, doesn’t have many well known or top rated hotel brands.
 That said, “Inns” and seaside motels are actually quite nice sometimes and most are family run.
 READ REVIEWS of lodging before booking, but feel confident going off-brand for your road trip.

-Easy road trip stop: going between Florence and the southern destinations, make a stop in Reedsport and check out the Umpqua River Lighthouse.
+Easy road trip stop: going between Florence and the southern beaches off the Oregon Coast highway 101, make a stop in Reedsport and check out the Umpqua River Lighthouse.
 It’s your stereotypical lighthouse, set nicely at the mouth of the Umpqua River and looks both charming and extra historic when it’s the afternoon golden hour (perfect for photo ops).

 One last spot that’s pretty cool and worth checking out if you’re interested is Sea Lion Caves.
 The largest sea cave in North America, it’s the go-to spot to observe hundreds of sea lions and beautiful sea birds.
 There is an admission fee per person, so families will have to fork out around $50 or so (depending on group size) and it really is pretty neat, but if you are doing your Oregon Coast road trip on a budget, you can observe sea lions lots of other places along the coast.

 Southern Oregon Coast Road Trip: quiet towns, jagged cliffs

 This part of the Oregon Coast is really special, and it seems to be the least well known or visited.
 Since highway 101 stays inland for a good portion of this stretch of the drive, you’ll find that some of the best things to do are off the beaten path.